alloyzeus/az-wall/concepts/entity.md

 # Entity

-The concept of entity in AZML is roughly similar to that of found in Domain-Driven Design methodology.
+The concept of entity in AlloyZeus is roughly similar to that of found in Domain-Driven Design methodology.

 ## Properties of entity